happygoluckycodeeditor/japanolearn-opensource/README.md

 From Mid April I will be adding some lessons and videos which will be usef for the application.
 The videos will be uploaded on youtube!
 So please look forward.

+##Features

+The program has the following features

+###Lessons

+The application has a lesson feature where different aspects of the Japanese Language (Grammar, reading, learing Hiragana, etc) are incorporated into bite-size lessons

+###Exercises

+The exercise section has lots of exercises which are based on lessons, these can range from Kanji quizzes, grammar practice and also reading and comprehension practice.

+###Dictionary

+The Dictionary has a interactive easy to search dictionary which can be used for searching words when you feel like it!
+(This is quasi finished)

 ### ‼️Just a Disclaimer that the application is not perfect and it has been my first app, I will continuously try to improve on it‼️

 ### No Warranty is covered with this application